USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 #.
 Activate your virtual environment (see :doc:`tools-install`)
 #. :samp:`jupyter notebook`
 #.
 Click on :samp:`DataViewer.ipynb`
 #.
-Locate the path variable in the source, and change to your own Run directory.
-This must be a directory accessible to the Jupyter notebook server.
-#.
-Click on the button to run the notebook
+Put the cursor in the code cell and click on the button to run the notebook
 #.
 Use the File dropdown to select :samp:`phi.npy`.
 #.
 Advance the Frame slider to the last frame
 #.
 Your window should look something like Fig. 1.